 - Berserk Button: Do not tell Penny Chenery to keep her nose out of racing because it's "none of [her] business," and don't tell her to Stay in the Kitchen.
 She will do neither, and then she will have her horse beat the pants off yours.

 - Do not imply that Secretariat is anything less than perfection around Ron Turcotte.
 Ever.

 - Cast the Expert: Ron Turcotte was played by a jockey named Otto Thorwarth.

 - Cool Horse: In racing, it doesn't get much cooler.

 - Curb-Stomp Battle: The Belmont, obviously.
 He set a record of 2:24 flat for the mile-and-a-half on dirt; to this day no horse has broken 2:25, anywhere, ever.
-His 31-length victory is the largest winning margin in the history of American thoroughbred racing.note
+His 31-length victory was the largest winning margin in the history of American thoroughbred racing until 2014.note

 - Determinator: Penny Chenery.

 Reporter: The only thing she hates worse than talking about herself is backing down.